A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Numerical tests

 We start by presenting the numerical results utilizing the finite element approximation.
 Piecewise linear and continuous finite elements are used to discretize equation \eqref{eq:model_problem} leading to a system with $61013$ degrees of freedom.

 The initial geometry configuration corresponding to $p = (19,7,7)$ is shown in Figure~\ref{fig:geometry} (left) together with the corresponding magnetic vector potential (right).
-From the magnetic vector potential we extract the EMF which we will use as the desired value $E_0^d = 30.72$ in our optimization problem.
+From the magnetic vector potential we extract the EMF which we will use as the desired value $E_0^d = 30.34$ in our optimization problem.

 In Table~\ref{tab:results1} we show the results obtained in the optimization.
 In column $V_{pm}$ the volume of the permanent magnets is given.
 Note that through the optimization a significant reduction in size is achieved.
 The ratio is given in percent in the second column.
 For the nominal optimization a reduction by $53\%$ is obtained and in the robust case reductions of $50\%$ (linear case) and $49\%$ (quadratic case).
 The respective parameters are given in the third column.
-Lastly, in column four and five the EMF $E_0$ for the field angle $\phi = 90^\circ$ and the worst-case EMF $E_0^{worst}$ are given.
+Lastly, in column four and five the EMF $E_0$ for the field angle $\phi = 90$ and the worst-case EMF $E_0^{worst}$ are given.
 It can be seen that the uncertainty in the magnetic field of the permanent magnet has an impact on the performance.
 In the robust optimization this influence is incorporated.
-Hence it can be seen that in the case of the quadratic approximation very good results can be achieved.
-The worst-case EMF stays above the target value of $30.3702$.
+Hence it can be seen that in the case of the quadratic approximation (Rob.\ Quad and Rob.\ Shift) very good results can be achieved: the worst-case EMF stays above the target value of $30.34$.
+Shifting the expansion point (Rob.\ Shift) helps to avoid being overly conservative, so that the EMF target is precisely met, which allows to reduce the volume slightly.
 In the case of the nominal optimization a significant decay can be observed.
 In the case of the linear approximation the target can not be met since the approximation is not accurate enough.
 It can also be observed that by performing only a nominal optimization the worst-case can decrease compared to the initial configuration.
 In the presented case the difference is small but can become more significant in different settings.